 But first, try recruiting!
 Great mentors get training, but you can also start the process by recruiting the right people.
 This Mentoring Soundbites video will give you some insight into how to recruit mentors.

-If you’re able to identify the qualities of a good mentor, you are one step closer to having a successful mentorship.
+If you’re able to identify the qualities of a good mentor and their preferred working styles, you are one step closer to having a successful mentorship.
 And when you do find a successful mentoring relationship, you’re far more likely to want to stay and grow your career with your current employer.

 While there are several factors that play into this, not all mentors are the same in their approach and mentoring style.
 Using the advice below will help you ensure that the relationship works before you enter into that mentor-mentee agreement.